Bookmakers or betting exchanges – which are better in 2019? This is one of the most common questions we get asked and I can understand why.

 Overall, using a mixture of both Smarkets and Betfair will certainly benefit your betting.
 Each platform complements each other meaning they work perfectly when used together.

 As you may know, there are hundreds of online bookmakers available for punters to register with.
-In fact, there are so many it becomes difficult to decide on which are the best bookmakers to open an account with in 2019.
+There are so many it becomes difficult to decide on which are the best bookmakers to open an account with in 2019.

-However, as with anything, there are a number of bookmakers that stand out from the crowd.
+However, as with anything, several bookmakers stand out from the crowd.

 Here’s a list of three of the most popular bookmakers.